sidhenriksen/BEMtoolbox/README.md

 These are the NLs that act on the simple cells in the classical energy model framework.
 This is simply a squaring in the BEM, S1 = (L1+R1)^2, where L1 and R1 refer to the responses of the monocular subunits.
-If we want to change this, we simply set the bem.subunits(i).NL field to whatever nonlinearity we want, e.g.:
+If we want to change this, we simply set the `bem.subunits(i).NL` field to whatever nonlinearity we want using a function handle, e.g.:
 ```
 myNL = @(x)((x>0).*x); #threshold nonlinearity
 bem.subunits(1).NL = myNL;